tearflake/symp-intro/docs/architecture.md

 > Symp is not a compiler.
 > It’s a *conversation between symbols.*

-Every stage — from grammar to meaning to execution — is a distinct layer of that conversation, open for introspection and modification.
+Grammar and meaning are distinct layers of that conversation, open for introspection and modification.

 This is the foundation of **Symbolic Computing** in the world where symbols won.